patriciogonzalezvivo/openVis16/03-shaders_in_maps.md

 <iframe class='fit' width="100%" height="100%" style='min-height: 1000px;' data-src="https://mapzen.com/tangram/play/?scene=https://rawgit.com/tangrams/tangram-sandbox/gh-pages/styles/default.yaml"></iframe>

 Note:
-This is TangramPlay, a tool I made with Lou Hang to code the scene files we use for tangram.
+This is TangramPlay, a tool we made with Lou Huang to live code the scene files we use for tangram.
+Lou an amazing UI engineer and have push this into an awesome tool to work with.
-You can see is very similar to other style guides, like for tilmil or cartoCSS
+You can see is very similar to other style guides, like for tilmil or cartoCSS.